Nonequilibrium fluctuation-response relations for state observables: Results

-\textit{Fluctuation-response relations}---Let us now present our main result, namely, the exact identities relating the covariance matrix elements to static responses of state probabilities.
+Let us now present our main result, namely, the exact identities relating the covariance matrix elements to static responses of state probabilities.
 They are proven in the Appendix~\ref{app:proof-frr}.
 They read as